jakob-bagterp/colorist-for-python/README.md

 ![Example of white text on a cyan background color printed in a terminal window](/docs/assets/images/examples/bg_bright_color_custom_text_cyan.png)

 As with text colors, remember to use `BgColor.OFF` or `BgBrightColor.OFF` every time you want to revert back to the default terminal text style.
-Otherwise the color may spill over and into other terminal messages.
+Otherwise, the color may spill over and into other terminal messages.

 ## Foreground Text
 | Color | Full Text Function | Custom | Example |